erudinsky/Azure-Bicep-Workshop/Workshop/1-RBAC-as-code.md

 > ⚠️ This lab requires your identity to have directory role assigned (to keep it simple you'd need [Global Administrator](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference?wt.mc_id=MVP_387222#global-administrator) role) as you need to create AAD groups and add members to it.
 If you want to follow [least privileged](https://learn.microsoft.com/azure/active-directory/roles/delegate-by-task?wt.mc_id=MVP_387222) principal then make sure you have at least [User Administrator](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#user-administrator?wt.mc_id=MVP_387222) and [Groups Administrator](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference?wt.mc_id=MVP_387222#groups-administrator).
 If you use company's tenant with limited access (no roles) you can skip this lab.
 Alternatively you can create and use personal tenant for experiment with this lab.

+## Objective

+Learn how to manage Role-Based Access Control (RBAC) in Azure using Infrastructure as Code (IaC) with Bicep.
+This lab focuses on creating security groups, defining custom roles, and assigning these roles to groups under a subscription scope.

+## Key Learnings

+By the end of this lab, you will:

+1. Understand how to create and manage Azure Active Directory (AAD) security groups.
+2. Learn to define custom roles in Azure using JSON templates.
+3. Assign custom roles to security groups using Bicep templates.
+4. Gain hands-on experience with deploying resources at the subscription scope using Azure CLI.

+---

 This is the first hands-on lab of this workshop.
 In this lab we will do the following:

 * Create three security groups in Azure Active Directory.
 Members of these groups will get access to resources that they are entitled to see / manage;